carbon-language/carbon-lang/docs/project/groups.md

 ### Toolchain team

-This team is responsible for development of Carbon's primary, reference toolcahin.
+This team is responsible for development of Carbon's primary, reference toolchain.
 It also oversees other related implementation work within the Carbon project, from tooling to test suites.
 There may be some overlap with [admins](#admins) -- any issue can be resolved by escalating to the [core team](#core-team).
 Notably, this team is _not_ responsible for the